morganmayday/tayen-core/traits/oathbound.md

 IV: You are freed from your liegelord's service.
 Pick one:

--- Retrain all four trait points you have put into this trait.
+-- Retrain all four trait points you have put into this trait, and gain another free trait point.
+You cannot take this trait again.

 -- You are a liegelord in your own right.
 You have, at minimum, one man-at-arms who plays the part of your bodyguard, and can recruit more.